juangamella/ges/README.md

   - `ges.utils` contains auxiliary functions and the logic to transform a PDAG into a CPDAG, used after each application of an operator.
   - `ges.scores` contains the modules with the score classes:
       - `ges.scores.decomposable_score` contains the base class for decomposable score classes (see that module for more details).
-      - `ges.scores.gauss_obs_l0_pen` contains an implementation of the cached gaussian BIC score, as used in the original GES paper.
+      - `ges.scores.gauss_obs_l0_pen` contains an implementation of the cached Gaussian BIC score, as used in the original GES paper.
    - `ges.test` contains the modules with the unit tests and tests comparing against the algorithm's implementation in the 'pcalg' package.

 ## Tests